MicrosoftDocs/azure-devops-docs/release-notes/2024/includes/boards/sprint-233-update.md

 ### GitHub Integration - Improved AB# validation is generally available

 A few sprints ago we announced the preview for [improved AB# validation](/azure/devops/release-notes/2023/sprint-230-update#github-integration---improved-ab-validation-private-preview&preserve-view=true) by the Azure Boards App in GitHub.
-Where we've enhanced the app to better notify users about the validity of work item links, helping them spot and fix any issues before merging a Pull Request.
+We've enhanced the app to better notify users about the validity of work item links, helping them spot and fix any issues before merging a Pull Request.

 After several weeks of testing and feedback, this feature is now available to all users using the GitHub + Azure Boards integration.